Setting up a Send Data integration

 - The Attachments field will show any attachment fields you’ve configured in your form.

-Start a new item
+Create and submit a new item

 This action creates and submits a new item in a process.
 Start by selecting the name of the flow you want to initiate.